AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 - **Generate alert when number of query results**: `> 1`

-5. 📦 Event Grouping

-Options for how Sentinel groups query results into alerts:

-- ✅ **Trigger an alert for each event**
+5. 📦 Event Grouping :  ✅ **Trigger an alert for each event*

-6. 📴 Suppression

-- **Stop running query after alert is generated**: ❌ *(Unchecked)*
+6. 📴 Suppression : Stop running query after alert is generated ❌

 ---